 This collection provides a history of place names in Bucks County Pennsylvania.
 Each article contained within speaks of a specific geographic location or feature.
-They provide brief histories about the naming of place names in Bucks County Pennsylvania, the people who settled them, and the industry rising within them.
+They provide brief histories about the naming of place names in Bucks County Pennsylvania, the people who settled them, and the industry rising within and around them.

 Names of places have tremendous human interest.
 Men have fought over them, and oftentimes a proposal for a change will meet with violent community opposition.
 A place name is not easily destroyed.
 It persists for years after being replaced by another.
-A well-know historical writer of the 1870’s almost invariably used in his manuscript journal the seventeenth century name of Four Lanes End for Langhorne and nearly everybody knew what town he had in mind.
+A well-known historical writer of the 1870’s almost invariably used in his manuscript journal the seventeenth century name of Four Lanes End for Langhorne and nearly everybody knew what town he had in mind.
 There are instances in Bucks County where time has wiped out every vestige of a village, yet its name survives.

 At some time or another it becomes desirable or even necessary to know why, how or when a certain place came to be known by the name it bears.
 A name may be spoken or written daily for years without a thought given to its origin or significance, when suddenly something starts an inquiry along that line, and it may not be readily answered.
-Information is likely to be scant, or scattered, or unreliable; so it was thought that comparatively accurate data, collected and made accessible in printed form – a place-names historical reference book, so to speak, would be timely.
+Information is likely to be scant, or scattered, or unreliable; so, it was thought that comparatively accurate data, collected and made accessible in printed form – a place-names historical reference book, so to speak, would be timely.

 Towns, Villages, Hamlets, and Stations in Bucks County Pennsylvania